VT-HPS/vt-hps.github.io/methods_and_processes/information_management/information-management-plan.md

 # (WIP) Information Management Plan

 As a design team, HPS generates and uses a lot of information.
 Stored information is only useful if specific items can be located when needed, and this requires some level of organization.
-However, as the intricacy of a system's organization system becomes more intricately organized, it's chances of surviving being passed between Datamasters.
-This section of the wiki lays out a plan and reasoning for how information will be organized in order to balanace the competing objectives of simple access and long-term durability.
+However, as a system's organization becomes more intricately, it risks not surviving being passed between team generations.
+To strike a balanace between the competing objectives of simple access and long-term durability, this page will lay out a plan for how information will be organized and the reasoning behind that organization scheme.

 ## Ways to look at information